awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

 You can use the AWS Systems Manager console to start a session with an instance in your account\.

 **Note**
 Before you start a session, make sure that you have completed the setup steps for Session Manager\.
-For information, see [Getting started with Session Manager](session-manager-getting-started.md)\.
+For information, see [Setting up Session Manager](session-manager-getting-started.md)\.

 **To start a session \( Systems Manager console\)**